wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/pt2_depths/story.md

 ## Intro

 "**FirstName**!"
-A huge hand claps you on the shoulder and spins you around, where you find yourself facing a large, widly grinning man.
+A huge hand claps you on the shoulder and spins you around, where you find yourself facing a large, widely grinning man.
 "Remember me?
 Yer the best pilot I've had - that stunt to get us out of Skymoot, right out of the dragon's nest?
 Epic."
 A crude, but professional, sign behind him reads, 'Dangerous Games - Karengo's Galactic Adventures'.
 "Like it?"
 Karengo follows your gaze.
 "Decided to make this an official thing.
 Well...an unofficial official thing.